 A non-working family member accompanying an employee posted to another EU or EEA country or to Switzerland, will usually retain coverage under the Finnish health insurance system.

-- The family member should notify Kela of the move through e-services or on form Y 38.
+- The family member should notify Kela of the move.

 - If Finland is responsible for the costs of medical care for a family member too, that family member will have the same right to treatment as the posted employee.